 CURRENT SQM DATA AT REDSHIFT OBSERVATORY

-This chart displays additional sky conditions in the vicinity including cloud cover, transparency, and seeing with respect to wind, humidity, and temperature.
+This chart displays additional sky conditions in the vicinity including cloud cover, [transparency|a measure of how clear the sky is], and [seeing|The blurring and twinkling of astronomical objects like stars due to turbulent mixing in the Earth’s atmosphere, causing variations of the optical refractive index.] with respect to wind, humidity, and temperature.
 New Mexico Skies is approximately 3/4 mile SSW of Redshift Observatory.

 SQM Data Chart